GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/financial-systems/conclusion.md

 ## <a id="transformation-built"></a>The Transformation We've Built: From Extraction to Regeneration

-The Financial Systems Framework represents the most comprehensive blueprint ever developed for transforming global economic systems from engines of destruction into infrastructure for universal flourishing.
-Through seven years of development, community consultation, and integration with Indigenous wisdom, we have created not just an alternative currency but the economic foundation for regenerative civilization.
+The Financial Systems Framework represents on of the most comprehensive blueprint ever developed for transforming global economic systems from engines of destruction into infrastructure for universal flourishing.
+Through iterative refinement we have created not just an alternative currency but the economic foundation for regenerative civilization.

 ### From Invisible Care to Economic Recognition